-Calibration observations will be performed in a standard way and will typically yield data with a similar format: darks, flats, wavelength calibration, spectral curvature, and slitlet alignment.
+Calibration observations are performed in a standard way and typically yield data with a similar format: darks, flats, wavelength calibration and spectral curvature.
 The exceptions are the illumination correction and standard stars.
-These will all be described in Section 4.2

-Doc No: VLT-MAN-KMO-146611-007 Version: 2.4 Author R. Davies, A. Agudo Berbel , N. Förster Schreiber, Date: 11.07.2012
+Doc No: VLT-MAN-KMO-146611-007 Version: 2.12 Author A. Agudo Berbel, E. Wiezorrek, R. Davies, N. Förster Schreiber, Date: 05.03.2014